matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/load-jsonline.md

     ["true","1","var","2020-09-07","2020-09-07 00:00:00","2020-09-07 00:00:00","18","121.11"]
     ```

-3. Launch the MySQL Client in the MatrixOne local server for accessing the local file system.
+3. Install and Launch MatrixOne in the same machine, launch MySQL Client to connect to MatrixOne.

     ```
     mysql -h 127.0.0.1 -P 6001 -udump -p111